sensoworks/docs/pages/platform/platform-ingestion/http-ingestion.md

 ---
-title: Platform telemetry
-description: Platform telemetry
+title: Datagate HTTP ingestion
+description: Datagate HTTP ingestion
 ---

-# Platform telemetry
+# HTTP ingestion

-## Telemetry APIs
 ### Datagate HTTP ingestion
 This API is used to send data to the platform.